systemli/ansible-role-dovecot/README.md

 [![Ansible Galaxy](http://img.shields.io/badge/ansible--galaxy-dovecot-blue.svg)](https://galaxy.ansible.com/systemli/dovecot)

 Install and maintain Dovecot with Ansible.
 Optionally, integrate with [Userli](https://github.com/systemli/userli).
-Contains tests for Travis CI, Molecule and Vagrant.
+Tested with Github Action, Molecule, and Docker or Vagrant.

 Requirements
 ------------

-Debian 10.
+Debian 11, 10, or 9.
 Other versions of Debian/Ubuntu might be supported as well, but aren't tested.

 Testing & Development